Obba Developer Documentation

 - Sign the file Obba Developers/Unsigned JAR/Obba.jar with your certificate.

-- Use this file in a customized installer (place the file in %APPDATA%\Obba\lib after running the standard installer.
+- Use this file in a customized installer (place the file in %LOCALAPPDATA%\Obba\lib after running the standard installer.
 For example, the custom installer example will perform this step if you placed you signed jar in Obba Developers\Obba for Excel - Custom Installer\InstallerFiles\lib (see Section "Creating a Custom Installer").

 Note: Using an unsigned Obba.jar in Obba Excel may break functionality due to access violations.
 For example, a call to